dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       them to reevaluate their relationship to people around them and to the person in particular who triggered this reevalution.

+- this "wholeness" is like filling out a "shell" of understanding of the world as you relate to it. your understanding feels complete, so when you discover what it is you're looking for, you realize there is something you were lacking, forcing yourself to re-evaluate.
+  - while this section explains how "breaking through" these psychological shells relates to love, this also applies to other areas of personal development, where you discover some unknown thing, whose exploration leads to the rapid development of (insight)
+  -

 - how to describe this state of "wholeness" or "completeness" in analytical systems? it's like a well-roundedness for analytical systems,